getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/node.md

 - `get` calls using native `http` and `https` modules
 - Middleware (Express.js only)

-#### Manual Transactions
+### Manual Instrumentation

-To manually instrument a certain region of your code, you can create a transaction to capture it.
+To manually instrument a specific region of your code, you can create a transaction to capture it.

 The following example creates a transaction for a part of the code that contains an expensive operation (for example, `processItem`), and sends the result to Sentry: